Saw Creek Wildfire as of June 19, 2026. (Image Credit: BC Wildfire Service)

 Jun 20, 2026 | 10:36 AM

-LYTTON, B.C. — The B.C.
-Wildfire Service (BCWS) has sent more firefighters to combat the out-of-control Saw Creek Wildfire near Lytton.
+EARLIER: The B.C.
+Wildfire Srvice (BCWS) has sent more firefighters to combat the out-of-control Saw Creek Wildfire near Lytton.

-As of Saturday morning, the fire is estimated to have grown to 600 hectares since it was first discovered on Friday (June 19).
+As of Saturday morning, the fire is estimated to have grown to 600 hectares after it was first discovered on Friday (June 19).

-The BCWS has 130 firefighting personnel, nine helicopters and structural protection crews assigned to the fire, working alongside Lytton Fire and Rescue.
+There are 130 BCWS firefighting personnel, nine helicopters and structural protection crews assigned to the fire.
+They’re working alongside members of Lytton Fire and Rescue as well as a number of other fire departments that have sent crews to help respond.

 “Crews are working along the northwest and south flanks of the fire to establish control lines while helicopters assist with bucketing operations to decrease fire behaviour.”